November 2016, part five - Beppu

 Feeding time

-I don't know what I expected under the term "monkey park", but the scene as we get off the cable car, there are constant screams from everywhere, and monkeys come to their "guests" to hover from all possible positions, I will never forget.
-The monkeys weren't cheeky and didn't jump on us, but even though when walking through hundreds of monkeys, I was waiting for one to land on my head.
-Care keepers walked around the park collecting excrements and we witnessed a huge monkey run and attack on a food cart.
+I was not sure what to expect, when I heard the term "monkey park", but the scene as we get off the cable car and there are constant screams from every direction, and monkeys coming to greet their "guests" and hover from all possible positions, I will never forget.
+The monkeys weren't cheeky and didn't jump on us, but even despite that, when walking through hundreds of monkeys, I was waiting for one to land on my head.
+Park caretakers walked around the park collecting excrements and we witnessed all monkeys swarming a food cart.
 I think it was sweet potatoes the monkeys were feeding on.

-Fortunately, we took the bus from the park to the hotel and although we were just guessing how and how much to pay for the trip, the bus driver was even more confused about us than we were.
+Thankfully, we took a bus from the park to the hotel and although we were just guessing how and how much to pay for the trip, the bus driver was even more confused about us than we were.
 There were two machines in the bus, one for the change of banknotes into coins and the other for the actual payment in coins.
-So some of us just changed notes to coins without paying :)
+So in the chaos, some of us just changed notes to coins without paying :)

 On the way to the hotel we stopped to eat (I was properly starved) and shop at the local mall.
-We had a so-called omuraisu, which is rice in an omelette with beef and ketchup sauce.
+We had a so-called omuraisu, which is rice in an omelette, usually with beef and ketchup sauce.
 It tasted really good.

 Omuraisu fast-food